pvarney/PiLN/README.md

 # PiLN
-Web-based Raspberry Pi Kiln Controller
+Web-based Raspberry Pi Kiln Control Application

 This is my first foray into Python, Git, RPi, etc - Please be kind ;-)